-Home programs can be utilized, with some limited direct treatment, to assist with reducing the negative symptoms associated with SPD.
-Education about SPD and the sensory systems can contribute to personal insight into how one’s own sensory processing differences affect learning, relationships, and social participation.
+Home programs can be utilized, with some limited direct treatment, to assist with reducing the negative symptoms associated with differences in Sensory Integration and Processing.
+Education about sensory processing and the sensory systems can contribute to personal insight into how one’s own sensory processing differences affect learning, relationships, and social participation.
 This understanding lays a foundation so that the adult can develop accommodations to sensory-based differences, which modifies the negative impact of SPD on the adult’s daily life.

-Adults may be parents of children with SPD (SPD is genetic for the most part) or may be older individuals who have never had relationship and sensory-based intervention.
+Adults may be parents of children with differences in Sensory Integration & Processing or may be older individuals who have never had relationship and sensory-based intervention.